Lou-Flan/bot-dog/documentation/software-development-plan.md

 #### **How will the target audience use this application?**

-Developers will use this application anytime they need a break from coding and have access to a computer with BotDog installed.
-The application can be accessed from the command line.
+Developers will use this application anytime they need a break from coding and have access to a Mac.
+Once downloaded, the application can be accessed from the command line; users will need to input simple commands to interact with BotDog in the CLI.

-## Features
+## **Features**

-**1. Feed BotDog**: Feed will be a loop with increment counter stored in an array, each time the user selects to feed, the counter will increase by one.
-Once the counter is equal to three, BotDog will poop in the terminal and the counter will reset to zero.

-**2. Pat BotDog**:  Pat will be a loop with increment counter stored in an array, each time the user selects to pat, the counter will increase by one.
-If the counter reaches three, BotDog will fall asleep and the application will quit.
+BotDog will feature three primary means of interaction; feed, pat or play.

+**1. Menu Screen**: The application features a method which prints a menu to the screen giving the user four choices of input: press 1 to pat, press 2 to feed, press 3 to play or press 9 to quit.
+The menu method is called within a game play loop to print to screen everytime a selection is required.
+The loop contains if/else statements to further handle errors or incorrect user input.

-**3. Play with BotDog**:  Play will be a loop with increment counter stored in an array, each time the user selects to play, the counter will increase by one.
-If the counter reaches three, BotDog will urinate in the terminal and the counter will reset to zero.
+**2. Feed/Pat or Play with BotDog**: The user has the option to feed, pat or play with BotDog with specified key inputs.
+Each option has it's own defined method and method containing ASCII art.
+During gameplay, the methods are called inside a loop with corresponding increment counters stored in arrays.
+Each time the user inputs one of the options, the respective counter will increase by one.
+Each method has a unique action when it's respective counter reaches 3.
+The gameplay loop utilises if/else statements to gracefully handle errors and incorrect user input.

-**4. Menu Screen**: There will be a method containing menu options for the user to select from throughout the app.

-\- use of variables and the concept of variable scope
-\- loops and conditional control structures
-\- error handling
+**3. User can input their name from the command line**: The user has the option to run the bash script for a default user name or personalise their experience by entering their name as an argument from the command line.
+The data stored in ARGV is then saved into a variable for use throughout the app and ARGV is cleared to allow use of gets.
+The app will check the length of ARGV upon open and prompt the user to enter their name if they did not do so in the command line.